LRT train derails on Confederation Line near Tremblay Station

 I’ve been sent the following from a passenger on the train that has come off the rail.
 “A couple of bumps, and it came to a stop.”
 I’ve been told everyone is ok. pic.twitter.com/97BLEurR1s— Jeff Leiper (@JLeiper) September 19, 2021

 "Seeing this, you're just dumbfounded," said Coun.
 Shawn Menard on Sunday afternoon.
-"After all this is a brand new system.
+"After all this, we just had another derailment, this is a brand new system.
 It's just a shocking feeling."

 Menard says he wants to hear information from city staff and Rideau Transit Group on why these derailments keep happening.

-"I’m concerned about the future of the construction we’ve had on this line and I hope we can get improvements in the future of phase three," said Menard.
-"We got to get this working properly on Stage One first."
+"I’m concerned about the future with the construction we’ve had on this line and I hope we can get improvements into the future of phase three," said Menard.
+"We got to get this one working properly on Stage One first."

 Mayor Jim Watson said on Twitter that a full update on the derailment would be provided at the Transit Commission meeting Monday morning.